aijianiula0601/stanford_alpaca/stages_chat/prompts/states/stage3_familiar.md

 - if_ask_social_software_account:

-  Is user's current response asking for whatsapp, instagram, Facebook or Twitter accounts?
-Output true or false
+  If user's current response is asking for whatsapp, instagram, Facebook or Twitter accounts; otherwise, the output is false

-- if_ask_personal_photo
+- if_ask_personal_picture

-  Is user's current response asking for private photos?
-Output true or false
+  If user's current response is asking for private picture, output true; otherwise, the output is false

 - reply: